destiny-forge/hsse-proj/ddd/README.md

 This boilerplate is open to suggestions and contributions, documentation contributions are also important! :)

 ## Acknowledgments

 This boilerplate is forked and modified from [node-api-boilerplate](https://github.com/talyssonoc/node-api-boilerplate) - [Talysson de Oliveira Cassiano](https://github.com/talyssonoc) :clap:

 ## License

 MIT License - fork, modify and use however you want.

+# Running the es indexing

+Note: nodejs will run out of memory when attempting to read from mongodb and create the elasticsearch indexes due to the size of the data being returned from the find all articles query.
+You can get around this by increasing the memory allocated to the heap for nodejs via cmd line args.

+node --max-old-space-size=8192 search_index.js